-The number of women giving birth via cesarean section has been steadily increasing over the past 20 years, with about one out of every three U.S. babies born via C-section today, according to the U.S. Centers for Disease Control (CDC).
+The number of women giving birth via cesarean section has been steadily increasing over the past 20 years, with about one out of every three U.S. babies born via C-section today, according to the U.S. Centers for Disease Control and Prevention (CDC).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 While C-sections are sometimes necessary to save lives, many women are opting to schedule them when they aren’t medically necessary, says the U.S. Department of Health and Human Services.

 The rapidly rising rate of C-sections among low-risk births has sparked the Department of Health and Human Services to set a national goal of reducing the number of C-sections among low-risk women with no prior births by 23.6% over the next year.
-This figure does not include C-sections that are medically necessary for health of the mother or the baby.
+This figure does not include C-sections that are medically necessary for the health of the mother or the baby.

 Going through labor and having a vaginal birth can be a long process that can be physically taxing for the mother.
 “But C-sections come with risks for the mother, including risks from anesthesia, blood loss, infection, a longer recovery period and potential for a higher risk of postpartum depression,” says Dr. Starck.

 There also are potential risks for a baby born via C-section.

 “Babies undergo a process during a vaginal birth that readies their lungs, which are filled with fluid in the womb, to breathe oxygen after birth,” Dr. Starck says.
 Babies born via C-section can have respiratory issues with extra fluid in their lungs at birth because they don’t have the chance to undergo this process.